The Blues Brothers (film): Locations

 Much of The Blues Brothers was shot on location in and around Chicago between July and October 1979, including Joliet Correctional Center in nearby Joliet, Illinois, and Wauconda, Illinois, where the car crashes into the side of Route 12.
 Made with the cooperation of Mayor Jane M. Byrne, it is credited for putting Chicago on the map as a venue for filmmaking.
-In an article written to mark the film's 25th Anniversary DVD release, Aykroyd told the Chicago Sun-Times: "Chicago is one of the stars of the movie.
+In an article written to mark the film's 25th anniversary DVD release, Aykroyd told the Chicago Sun-Times: "Chicago is one of the stars of the movie.
 We wrote it as a tribute."

-The Bluesmobile races through the mall while being chased by state troopers.
+The Bluesmobile races through the mall while being chased by state troopers in a scene of the film.

 The first traffic stop was in Park Ridge, Illinois.
 The shopping mall car chase was filmed in the real, albeit shuttered, Dixie Square Mall, in Harvey, Illinois.
 The bridge jump was filmed on an actual drawbridge, the 95th Street bridge over the Calumet River, on Chicago's southeast side.
-The main entrance to Wrigley Field (and its sign reading "Save lives Drive safely Prevent fires") makes a brief appearance when the "Illinois Nazis" visit it after Elwood registers the ballpark's address, 1060 West Addison, as his home address on his driver's license.
+The main entrance to Wrigley Field (and its sign reading "Save lives Drive safely Prevent fires") makes a brief appearance when the Illinois Nazis visit it after Elwood registers the ballpark's address, 1060 West Addison, as his home address on his driver's license.
 (Elwood's Illinois driver's license number is an almost-valid encoded number, with Aykroyd's own birth date embedded.)
 Jake's final confrontation with his girlfriend was filmed in a replica of a section of the abandoned Chicago freight tunnel system.
-The other chase scenes included lower Wacker Drive, Lake Street, and Richard J. Daley Center.
+The other chase scenes included lower Wacker Drive, Lake Street and Richard J. Daley Center.